torickjdavis/preprocessing-project-dgm2780/README.md

 # Preprocessing Website: *Road Warriors*
 ## [PREVIEW PAGE](https://htmlpreview.github.io/?https://github.com/torickjdavis/preprocessing-project-dgm2780/blob/master/src/index.html)
-*(via [niu tech's htmlpreview](https://htmlpreview.github.io))*
+*(via [niu tech's htmlpreview](https://htmlpreview.github.io))* *You may have to refresh the page, or you can download the code and preview it that way too.*

 Preprocessing allows for faster and more organized development.
 Being able to take a design and convert it into HTML and CSS is a common skill required for full stack developers in any industry.